How SOFR, Interest Rates, and APRs Impact Private Student Loans

 LIBOR, or the London Interbank Offered Rate, is the estimated rate that international banks use to lend between each other for short-term loans.
 This benchmark index provides a backbone for other lenders to set interest rates, including student loan lenders, credit card companies, and mortgage firms.

 However, LIBOR has come under fire since the 2008 market crash due to questions of accuracy and rate manipulation.
-As such, LIBOR is set to be phased out by 2023 in favor of SOFR.
+As such, LIBOR is set to be phased out in 2023 in favor of SOFR.

 SOFR stands for “Secured Overnight Financing Rate.”
 The SOFR Index is another benchmark interest rate that banks use to price USD-based investments and loans.